airpartners/hepa-summer23/data_guide.md

 ##### Field Notes
 N – In addition to the sensor data, field notes documented by people in charge of sensor installation and air purifier deployment provide critical contextual information, such as the date the various sensors were active for and the date the air purifier was installed.
 Field notes should be a single file per location, coded as `LocationCode_N`.

+T - The data is complicated, and there are some cases where the readings before and after a HEPA air purifier installation is contained in the same CSV file.
+The data file needs to be filtered by time to separate either `sham` and `hepa` or `before` and `after` (see [suffixes](#suffix) in case there aren't already separate files.
+This information is present in field notes, but a distilled, code parse-able format is found in files coded as `LocationCode_T` in the location folder.

 #### ID
 Each deployment has an ID number that uniquely identifies it, but (to make this project extra fun for us) different locations have different methods of identifying unique participants.
 The following table shows the various ID numbers used: